Each university of applied sciences determines the selection methods to be used for each degree programme.

 Entrepreneurship in Finland will be accepted as work experience if an applicant can produce a certificate attesting that he or she is or has been covered under the statutory YEL or MYEL pension scheme (YEL = statutory pension scheme for entrepreneurs; MYEL = statutory pension scheme for farmers, forest estate owners, fishers and reindeer herders and their family members).
 Entrepreneurship abroad will be substantiated with equivalent official documents.

 Work experience must be indicated in full months.
 Applicants should convert part-time work (work under 35 hours per week) into full-time equivalents such that 150 hours OR 20 working days lasting at least 7 hours per day correspond to one (1) month of full-time work.
 Work experience does not have to be continuous or obtained working for the same employer.
 The amount of work experience points awarded for parallel employment relationships may only equate to the amount awarded for full-time employment.

-If the decision on student admission has not been made according to the Laurea selection criteria 2019, applicants have the possibility to make a written appeal to the Management team within 14 days of receiving the decision.
+If the decision on student admission has not been made according to the Laurea selection criteria, applicants have the possibility to make a written appeal to the Board of Directors within 14 days of receiving the decision.

-In your appeal please give your name, address and contact information and explain in what way the decision has not been made according to the Laurea selection criteria 2019.
+In your appeal please give your name, address and contact information and explain in what way the decision has not been made according to the Laurea selection criteria.
 The appeal must be submitted in writing within 14 days of receiving the decision to the address: